perty/aoc23/README.md

 I decided to take a more active part and sort of read my mind, or by chance, it didn't give me all the code at once.
 We developed the solution in steps.
 I suggested some simplifications and pointed out a few mistakes.
 On first run, it worked.

+In the second part, Copilot was not able to solve it at all.
+Despite that I tried to help it with observations.
+I decided that we should write tests to see where we failed.
+Copilot wrote a few tests and I added some more.
+Copilot failed to come up with an implementation that passed the tests.
+I took over the keyboard and broke down the logic into small methods.
+It was then easy to pinpoint each case.

+The conversation for part 1 is in the file [day7.md](prompts/day7.md).